Topics Map > Policies

 Campus Network StorageNetwork storage on campus is protected by your username and password making it significantly more secure than other storage options.

 PersonalUW-Platteville’s network storage is the ITS-recommended location for important data files related to UW-Platteville.
 USER1, or the J drive, offers 5 GB of space for storing personal data.
 The major benefit of using this storage is that it is automatically backed up on a regular basis.
 We take care of making the second copy for you.
-In the event you accidentally delete something, we can recover the document for you.
+In the event you accidentally delete something, you can restore the file yourself by following the instructions at Storage - Restoring Files Deleted from a Network Drive .
+Though we prefer customers use this as the primary method of recovering files, we can recover the document for you.
 See our Restore from Backup Request web page for more details on making these requests.
 We also create periodic disaster recovery backups in an off-site data center.

 UW-Platteville network storage is available on or off campus and on mobile devices.
 Additional documentation on how to use these features, please see additional ITS Knowledge Base articles.